 It is not too surprising that Ronald Reagan and the armed forces so enthusiastically endorse Tom Clancy’s work as it holds an underlying conservative bias that draws upon outmoded Cold War black-and-white’s – US military as good guys and world policemen, USSR as the bad guys.
 It was probably of great regret to Clancy, not to mention Le Carre, Deighton and the James Bond producers that Mikhail Gorbachev ended the Cold War.
 It has at least made their livelihoods considerably more difficult in the search for worthwhile villains.
 They should have sued Gorbachev.
 This film version of The Hunt for Red October came out the same year as the Berlin Wall fell and officially ended Communism.
 It will probably go down in history as the last Cold War thriller ever to be made.
 Even when it arrived on screens, there was already something dated about it – it has, for example, to backdate its setting to 1984 to still be able to credibly tell a Cold War story.

 There were three further Jack Ryan films, the banal Patriot Games (1992) wherein he faces IRA terrorists, and the box-office underperforming but otherwise surprisingly good Clear and Present Danger (1994) with Ryan facing Central American drug barons and a Presidential coverup.
-In both of these, Harrison Ford played Ryan.
+In both of these, Harrison Ford took over the role of Ryan.
 The Sum of All Fears (2002), a dull film about nuclear terrorism, miscasts Ryan with an much younger Ben Affleck, while a further reboot Jack Ryan: Shadow Recruit (2014) starring Chris Pine failed to go anywhere.
-The Jack Ryan series is next due to be spun out as the tv series Tom Clancy’s Jack Ryan (2018– ).
+The Jack Ryan series was subsequently spun out as the tv series Tom Clancy’s Jack Ryan (2018– ).
 The only other Clancy works on screen have been the tv mini-series Op Center (1995), about the theft of nuclear weaponry, which Clancy later expanded out as the basis of his series of sharecropped books of the same name, and the futuristic tv mini-series Net Force (1999) from Clancy’s other series of books.